 If your husband had an estate, and if the estate had not been insolvent (had money in it to pay debts), the estate would have had to pay tax on any canceled debt.

-I just received a Form 1099-C for 2017 from Citibank (Home Depot credit card) for my deceased husband.
-He passed away June 2011, and he was insolvent at that time.
+I just received a Form 1099-C for from for my deceased husband from his credit card issuer.
+He passed seven away years earlier, and he was insolvent at that time.
 There was no estate.

 The “event code” listed on Form 1099-C is “E.”

 Do I have to do anything with this?
 The card was in his name only, and so is the Form 1099-C. Thank you for your help. –Cindy

 Dear Cindy,A 1099-C form is issued when lenders cancel debt of $600 or more of a balance owed to them.
 That amount is considered income and typically has to be included on the return of the person who owed the money.
 However, the event code “E” means the debt was canceled due to probate or a similar proceeding, according to the Internal Revenue Service.
 In other words, it was canceled because he died.
 It’s interesting that the bank waited six years to file a Form 1099-C, unless it hadn’t noticed until recently that he had passed.